mastercoder13234/Omniversal-Species-Codex/categorisation/index.md

 <details>
   <summary><strong>Corporeal Species</strong></summary>
   Corporeal species are beings that possess a physical form and exist within the material realm.
 These entities are tangible and can be perceived through the senses, from the smallest bacteria to the grandest of beasts.
 They range from plants that thrive in various ecosystems to complex creatures and sentient beings with intelligence and emotions.
-While they are bound by the laws of physics, corporeal species can possess remarkable adaptations, including magical abilities or evolved traits suited to their environment.
+While they are bound by the laws of physics, corporeal species can possess remarkable adaptations, including evolved traits suited to their environment.
 They are the most familiar type of life, but their diversity across the Omniverse is limitless.

   <details>
     <summary><strong>Sentient</strong></summary>
     Sentient species possess self-awareness, cognition, and the capacity for abstract thought.
 They may exhibit language, emotion, social structures, and philosophical introspection.
 Their actions are not merely instinctual but shaped by intent, curiosity, and often, conflict.
-Whether forged from matter, energy, or Phral’zetharim itself, sentient beings leave imprints on reality—through art, war, or wonder.
+Whether forged from matter, or energy, sentient beings leave imprints on reality—through art, war, or wonder.
   </details>

   <details>
     <summary><strong>Non-Sentient</strong></summary>
     Non-sentient species operate without conscious will or abstract reasoning.
 Their existence is governed by instinct, programming, environmental stimulus, or deeper forces they neither control nor comprehend.
 Though they may act with complexity, their patterns are not born from self-reflection.
-Yet even without awareness, their role in the Omniverse is vital—woven into ecosystems, energy flows, and Phral’zetharic balances.
+Yet even without awareness, their role in the Omniverse is vital—woven into ecosystems, and energy flows.
   </details>
 </details>